tqtensor/hifi-gan/README.md

 # HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis

+## Bahnaric Vocoder
+This is a fork of the original HiFi-GAN repository, which is trained on Bahnaric data.
+The data was collected from YouTube channel of VTV5, link: https://www.youtube.com/@vtv5nhipsong, which consists of 300 hours of Bahnaric speech.

+The model (config_v1.json) was trained up to 3 million steps with 3 A100 GPUs, and the best checkpoint can be accessed here: https://drive.google.com/file/d/1-0Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z/view?usp=sharing

 ### Jungil Kong, Jaehyeon Kim, Jaekyoung Bae

 In our [paper](https://arxiv.org/abs/2010.05646),